What's the Story Behind Ashton's Garden Centre?

-I love gardening! and despite never getting the chance to be professionally taught.
-I still have a pretty good looking garden, (Well I did – until I recently moved!).
-But qualification aren’t everything.
-As a novice gardener, listening to horticultural experts can be baffling – in fact it can fill a newbie gardener with terror and make them run for the hills!
+I love gardening!
+Despite never getting the chance to be professionally taught, I still have a pretty good looking garden if I may say so myself.
+For a novice gardener, listening to horticultural experts can be baffling.
+In fact, it can fill a newbie gardener with terror and make them run for the hills!

-But the simple fact is, gardening is actually very easy – sure you can get into some of the more complicated aspects like growing rare orchids, but personally, the flower beds in my garden and a few house plants is what gardening means to me.
+But gardening can be easier than it seems at first.
+Sure you can get into some of the more complicated aspects like growing rare orchids but, personally, the flower beds in my garden and a few house plants is what gardening means to me.

-And from there I started to build my idea into what is todays Ashton’s Garden Centre
+From there I started to build my ideas into what is now Ashton’s Garden Centre!

-I originally planned on opening in May 2022 but following the announced closure of 2 much loved local nurseries, I realised that there was a need for us to open earlier than planned!
+I originally planned on opening in May 2022 but, following the announced closure of 2 much loved local nurseries, I realized that there was a need for us to open earlier than planned!

-So in May 2021 after a rush to get up and running a year earlier than planned, we opened our doors on the first day of the Covid lockdown – and it was a roaring success
+So in May 2021, after a rush to get up and running, we opened our doors on the first day of the COVID-19 lockdown and it became a roaring success!

 The Environment